 If you’ve always admired orchids but were afraid to try them don’t be.
 Start with a Phalaenopsis.
 They’re really quite easy.
-They don’t bloom often but when they do, the bloom lasts for a about a few months which is much longer than cut flowers, and that’s good enough for me.
+They don’t bloom often but when they do, the bloom lasts for a few months which is much longer than cut flowers, and that’s good enough for me.

 For more information about repotting orchids from the experts see The American Orchid Society's notes on orchid care.